tatobari/hx711py/README.md

 python example.py
 ```

 ## About using the two channels of one breakout board

 This is a completely unnecessary feature that I, for some reason, decided to include in the original code.
-Anyway, in theory, it allows using to loadcells at the same time but they'd have different gains so they would provide different values but would both provide weights, just with different accuracy.
+Anyway, in theory, it allows using two loadcells at the same time but they would have different two gains.
+So, though they would provide different raw values, both provide weights, just with different accuracy.

 I haven't tested the use of two loadcells on the same breakout board at the same time.
 It might not work.